Lab-Topology-Builder/LTB-K8s-Backend/docs/api-reference.md

-NodeType is defines a type of node that can be used in a lab template
+NodeType defines a type of node that can be used in a lab template